$60 Find Cheap Flights from Connecticut to District of Columbia

 • How many cities have direct flights to District of Columbia?

-From Connecticut, there are direct flights to District of Columbia from 2 cities.
-The city with the most direct flights is Hartford, with 186 direct flights each week.
+From Connecticut, there are direct flights to District of Columbia from 1 city.
+This city is Hartford and there are 113 direct flights each week.

 • How many direct flights to District of Columbia are there each day?